Travel Nurse Housing: Everything You Need To Know

 Extended-Stay Hotels

-Check with your nursing recruiter to see if they have a list of hotels in the region that give traveling nurses discounts.
+Ask your nursing recruiter if they have partner hotels that give discounts.

 Experienced travel nurses prefer self-placement because it allows them to maximize their earning potential.
 Let’s imagine your rental agency will pay you $3200 per month to find a place to live.
-If you can get one for $1200, you can save the remaining $2,000.
+If you can get a rental property for $1200, you can save the remaining $2,000.

 Are you looking for a way to get a better income?
 Is it more vital to go on a new adventure?
-If you want to make as much money as possible, finding your own lodging and taking advantage of the non-taxable stipend may be the best option.
+If you want to make as much money as possible, finding your own lodging and taking advantage of the non-taxable travel nurse housing stipend may be the ideal option.
 You need to have your mind cleared regarding why you are taking on the job.

-The typical duration of an assignment is 12-13 weeks, or three months.
+The typical duration of a travel nurse assignment is 12-13 weeks or three months.
 This makes it difficult to find rental properties, as even most short-term contracts begin at six months.
 Monthly furnished rentals are now available through Furnished Finder for traveling professionals who want the convenience and stability of a real home without the credit checks and applications that come with it.
+But any traveling healthcare workers should visit any travel nurse housing sites, or any housing platform for that matter, and leave no stone unturned in their search.

 Any housing-related questions should be answered by your recruiter.
 Most travel nurse companies strive to maintain accommodation as close to the hospital as possible—usually within a 30-minute commute—but each location will have its own set of alternatives.

 When it comes to parking, each area will have its own set of rules.
-Off-site parking can add time to a daily journey, so it’s crucial to know what the situation is ahead of time.
-Some hospitals charge fees for parking in staff lots, while others provide shuttle service to and from lots farther distant from the facility.
+Off-site parking can add time to a daily journey, so it’s crucial to know ahead of time what the situation is.
+Some hospitals or healthcare facilities charge fees for parking in staff lots, while others provide shuttle service to and from lots farther distant from the facility.

 Furnished apartments should include all essential items, such as tables, seats, lights, and mattresses.
 Except in places where it is difficult to bring a car, travelers must carry their own cooking supplies, devices, and linens.